cosminadrianpopescu/azul/api.md

 If the current pane is a remote pane, it will be put in scrolling mode.

+#### remote_state

+**Parameters**:

+* t The pane for which the remote state is being checked

+Returns the remote state of a pane.
+If the pane is not a remote pane, `nil` is returned.
+Otherwise, `connected` is returned if the pane is connected or `disconnected` is returned if the pane is disconnected.

 ### Events

 Azul triggers some custom events (not `vim` events).
 Some of the events will